MarcosChavez09/truck_signs_api/README.md

 ```
 The script will start the web and the database container.
 Visit http://localhost:8020/admin

-You can log in as admin with the provided values for the `django superuser`.
+You can log in as admin with the provided values in `/truck_signs_designs/settings/.env` for the `django superuser`.

 ### Starting and stopping the containers.